OurSpace GreenSpace

 How you take care of your space directly affects our streets, yards and waterways.

-river, overflowing sewers and storm drains along the way.
+Every year, urban runoff full of toxins from our neighborhood makes its way into the river, overflowing sewers and storm drains along the way.
 Want to know what you can do to help alleviate this problem that affects us all?

-vegetation and disconnecting rain downspouts, along with other minor adjustments to your home and yard, urban runoff can be measurably reduced, enhancing watershed quality and making OurSpace a GreenSpace.
+By planting native vegetation and disconnecting rain downspouts, along with other minor adjustments to your home and yard, urban runoff can be measurably reduced, enhancing watershed quality and making OurSpace a GreenSpace.

 Top Ten Native Plants in the Pacific Northwest